Ian Beacraft

-Speaker Michael Spence won the 2001 Nobel Prize in Economic Sciences for his analysis of markets with asymmetric information.
-Today William R. Berkley Professor at NYU Stern, Senior Fellow at Hoover, and co-author of Permacrisis, he advises global leaders on growth, AI, industrial policy, and emerging markets.
-Audiences gain a Nobel-caliber framework for navigating fractured economies and turning systemic disruption into lasting value.
+Michael Spence won the 2001 Nobel Prize in Economic Sciences for his analysis of markets with asymmetric information.
+Today Professor Emeritus and former dean at Stanford, Senior Fellow at the Hoover Institution, and Senior Advisor to General Atlantic, he advises global leaders on growth, AI, inflation, and emerging markets.
+Audiences gain a Nobel-caliber framework for reading a fractured world economy and finding durable sources of long-term growth.

 Want to book Michael Spence as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

-Speaker Michael Spence is a Nobel laureate in economics whose work has shaped how governments, central banks, and global investors think about information, markets, and growth.
-He shared the 2001 Nobel Memorial Prize in Economic Sciences with George Akerlof and Joseph Stiglitz for foundational analyses of markets with asymmetric information — a field now applied everywhere from labor economics to the design of digital platforms.
+Economics speaker Michael Spence is a Nobel laureate whose work reshaped how governments, central banks, and global investors think about information, markets, and growth.
+He shared the 2001 Nobel Memorial Prize in Economic Sciences with George Akerlof and Joseph Stiglitz for foundational analyses of markets with asymmetric information, the field behind his influential theory of market signaling.

-From 2006 to 2010 Spence chaired the independent Commission on Growth and Development, leading global research on how emerging economies can produce rapid, sustained, and inclusive growth while reducing poverty.
-He earlier served as dean of the Stanford Business School from 1990 to 1999 and chaired the economics department and Faculty of Arts and Sciences at Harvard.
-He also received the John Bates Clark Medal in 1981 for the most distinguished American economist under 40.
+From 2006 to 2010 Spence chaired the independent Commission on Growth and Development, leading global research on how developing economies can achieve rapid, sustained, and inclusive growth while reducing poverty.
+He chairs the Advisory Board of the Asia Global Institute and serves on the Academic Committee of the Luohan Academy in Hangzhou.
+Earlier in his career he was dean of the Faculty of Arts and Sciences at Harvard from 1984 to 1990, and his honors include the John Bates Clark Medal, given to the leading American economist under 40, and the John Kenneth Galbraith Prize for excellence in teaching.

-Spence is the author of multiple influential books and more than fifty academic articles, most recently co-writing Permacrisis: A Plan to Fix a Fractured World with Gordon Brown, Mohamed El-Erian, and Reid Lidow — a strategic blueprint for repairing growth, economic management, and global governance in an age of compounding shocks.
-He earned a Ph.D. from Harvard in 1972, a B.A./M.A. from Oxford in 1968, and a B.A. summa cum laude from Princeton in 1966.
+Spence is the author of influential books and more than fifty academic articles.
+His Permacrisis: A Plan to Fix a Fractured World, written with Gordon Brown, Mohamed El-Erian, and Reid Lidow, lays out a plan for repairing growth, economic management, and global governance in an age of compounding shocks, while his earlier The Next Convergence examined the future of growth in a multispeed world.
+He remains a regular voice on the global economy, writing widely on technology, productivity, and the structural forces driving fragmentation.

-As a speaker, Michael Spence brings senior audiences a Nobel-caliber lens on the forces reshaping the global economy — from artificial intelligence and industrial policy to emerging markets and the energy transition.
-His keynotes are sought by C-suites, sovereign investors, and economics speakers programs that want clarity on long-term growth in a fractured world.
+As a speaker, Michael Spence gives senior audiences a Nobel-caliber lens on the forces reshaping the global economy, from artificial intelligence and industrial policy to inflation, emerging markets, and the energy transition.
+He separates genuine impact from hype, turns frontier economics into clear decision-making frameworks, and helps C-suites, boards, and investors read economic signals when familiar assumptions no longer hold.

 | Basic Data Protection Information | |